Word with Northwest ties stumps at national spelling bee

 Scripps’ most difficult words stumped the final two contestants of the National Spelling Bee, sending them to the first lightning-round tiebreaker in almost 100 years of Scripps Spelling Bees.
 Turns out, one of the most challenging words leading up to the tiebreaking spell-off has Northwest ties.

 Senjijextee, which does not have an origin provided in the dictionary, describes a Salishan people of the Columbia River Valley, according to The New York Times.
+Merriam-Webster defines Senijextee (with just one J) the same way.

 Vikram Raju, 12, a seventh grader from Denver, misspelled the word in round 14.
 He spelled the word “S-E-N-A-J-E-X-T-E-E,” but was not eliminated that round because his opponent, Harini Logan, a 14 year-old eighth grader from San Antonio, missed her next word.
 She misspelled Powys — an administrative area of east central Wales.
 She spelled the word” P-O-W-E-S-S”